waiphyodev/ask-vipassana/memory-bank/activeContext.md

 2. **Implemented theme switch toggle**
    - Successfully integrated theme toggle for light/dark mode switching

+3. **Self-hosted Plausible analytics to bypass ad blockers**
+   - Downloaded and hosted Plausible script locally in public/js/analytics.js
+   - Created a proxy endpoint at /api/analytics/route.ts to forward data to Plausible servers
+   - Modified the script to use the local proxy instead of connecting directly to Plausible
+   - Updated layout.tsx to load the local script instead of the external one

 3. **Removed avatar icons and styled message bubbles distinctly**
    - Updated chat message component to remove avatar icons